Moss Halls of Hoh Rainforest

 I found Valhalla in this ancient, zoetic paradise.

-I can’t even…the beauty of Hoh Rainforest, Olympic Peninsula, Washington is beyond words, but I will try my best to describe how it feels to walk over the roots, and under the canopy of ancient giants in the splendiferous land of Hoh.
+I can’t even…the beauty of Hoh Rainforest, Olympic Peninsula, Washington is beyond words, but I hope my photographs capture how it feels to walk over the roots, and under the canopy of ancient giants in the splendiferous land of Hoh.

 Rare lettuce lichen is a favourite food for the elk.
 It requires the cool, moist conditions found only under the canopy of old-growth forests.